tako-nori/tako-nori/README.md

 **Hi**
-<p>this entire section below is for testing purposes only, reminder this is still a wip (this really shouldn't be public on my pony town thingy majigy but whatever)</p>
+<p>this entire section below is for testing purposes only, reminder this is still a wip (after the image it's just my regular bio)</p>
 <p><strong>This text is NOT important!</strong>
 <p></p>